Huegoxaga/notes/javascript/react.md

 ); // This is what bible does to the jsx code after compiling.
 ```

+### `manifest.json`

+- The web app manifest is a JSON file is optional for a React App and created by CRA(create-react-app) by default

 ## Component

 - React app is made up by `components`.